yahya-ben/mplug2-vp-for-nriqa/README.md

 **Paper**: [Link to Paper](https://arxiv.org/abs/xxxx.xxxxx) | **Checkpoints**: [HuggingFace Hub](https://huggingface.co/your-username/pixelprompt-checkpoints)

 **Abstract**: In this paper, we propose a novel parameter-efficient adaptation method for No-Reference Image Quality Assessment (NR-IQA) using visual prompts optimized in pixel-space.
 Unlike full fine-tuning of Multimodal Large Language Models (MLLMs), our approach trains only $\sim600$K parameters at most ($<0.01\%$ of the base model), while keeping the underlying model fully frozen.
-During inference, these visual prompts are combined with images via addition and processed by mPLUG-Owl2 with the textual query ``Rate the technical quality of the image."
+During inference, these visual prompts are combined with images via addition and processed by mPLUG-Owl2 with the textual query "Rate the technical quality of the image."
 Evaluations across distortion types (synthetic, realistic, AI-generated) on KADID-10k, KonIQ-10k, and AGIQA-3k demonstrate competitive performance against full finetuned methods and specialized NR-IQA models, achieving 0.91 SRCC on KADID-10k.
 To our knowledge, this is the first work to leverage pixel-space visual prompts for NR-IQA, enabling efficient MLLM adaptation for low-level vision tasks.

 ---